 They do not have stems, leaves, or roots as other plants do.
-Their roots are called rhizoids, hold them in place but do not absorb nutrients from the ground.
+Their roots are called rhizoids, which hold them in place but do not absorb nutrients from the ground.
 Instead, the plant absorbs these all over but mainly through their leaves.
 Unlike more sophisticated plants, the ‘leaves’ are usually only one cell thick.

 Unlike most plants, they don’t produce seeds or flowers.
 Moss usually has spore capsules on long stalks.
 The spore capsules germinate plants that will then produce eggs and sperm.
 Once fertilized, the eggs will produce more moss to grow.